wittawatj/pelican_blog/README.md

 pelican\_blog
 ============

-This git repository contains all files on my web site [wittawat.com](http://wittawat.com).
+This git repository contains all files on my old web site.
+The current web site wittawat.com is no longer implemented with Pelican.